happycod3r/WinGPT/docs/README.md

 To download and use WinGTP follow choose an install method and follow the corresponding steps.
 Once fininshed jump to the [Usage](#usage) section.

+> You need a free OpenAI API key to finish the setup.
+If you don't already have
+> one you can find one at [https://openai.com/](https://openai.com/)

 ### [Manual Install](#manual_install)

-1. Download and place the ***WinGTP*** folder in a location of your choosing.
+1. Simply download and place the ***WinGTP*** folder in a location of your choosing.
-2. You need a free OpenAI API key to finish the setup.
-If you don't already have one you can find one at [https://openai.com/](https://openai.com/)

 ### [Command Line Install](#command_line_install)